samcoppard/JobsWithPorpoise/README.md

     * They're also added to the Webflow CMS (with many interlinked records to make things fun) and published to the live site

 - __org_data_cleaning.py__
-    * Computes the unique job categories each organisation is currently hiring for
+    * Maps the unique job categories each organisation is currently hiring for

 - __psql_org_update.py__
     * Updates the PostgreSQL database with the job categories each organisation is currently hiring for

 - __org_sync.py__
     * Syncs any changes made to organisations in the PostgreSQL database across to the Webflow CMS

-_N.B.
-This is a new repo that replaces an earlier private repo, which would have exposed sensitive information if I made it public._